 If the debtor is not able to exempt all his property, the debtor can either pay the trustee the nonexempt value of the property or allow the trustee to sell the property.
 Once the trustee has the funds from liquidating the property, he or she will distribute the money to unsecured creditors in the manner the Bankruptcy Code requires.

-Chapter 13 bankruptcy does not work like Chapter 7.
+Chapter 13 bankruptcy works differently than Chapter 7.
 In a Chapter 13 case, the debtor proposes a repayment plan in which, over a three- to five-year period, the debtor pays back some or all of his debts to a Chapter 13 trustee, who distributes the funds to creditors.
 The Bankruptcy Code provides that creditors in a Chapter 13 case must receive at least what they would have received if the debtor had filed Chapter 7; therefore, if the debtor has nonexempt assets, he or she must pay enough into the Chapter 13 plan to provide at least that nonexempt amount to the unsecured creditors.
 The more nonexempt property the debtor has, the higher the Chapter 13 plan payment will be.
 Exemptions help reduce the amount the debtor must pay into the Chapter 13 plan.

-Example: If a debtor has $1,550 of nonexempt equity in a car, the debtor must pay enough into the Chapter 13 plan to provide $1,550 to unsecured creditors over the life of the Chapter 13 plan.
+Example.
+If a debtor has $1,550 of nonexempt equity in a car, the debtor must pay enough into the Chapter 13 plan to provide $1,550 to unsecured creditors over the life of the Chapter 13 plan.